Academy: code, tutorials, and lessons

 Gestures turn user intention into action.
 With gestures, users can interact with holograms.
 In this course, you will learn to track the user's hands, respond to user input, and give feedback based on hand state and location.

 Voice allows us to interact with our holograms in an easy and natural way.
-In this course, you will learn to make users aware of available voice commands, give feedback that a voice command was heard, and your app will use dictation to understand what the user is saying.
+In this course, you will learn to make users aware of available voice commands, give feedback that a voice command was heard, and use dictation to understand what the user is saying.

-This course will explore ways of visualizing the motion controllers, handling input events, and attaching custom UI elements to the controllers.
+This course will explore ways of visualizing motion controllers in immersive (VR) headsets, handling input events, and attaching custom UI elements to the controllers.

 Spatial mapping brings the real world and virtual world together.
 You'll explore shaders and use them to visualize your space.
 Then you'll learn to simplify the room mesh into simple planes, give feedback on placing holograms on real-world surfaces, and explore occlusion visual effects.

 Our //Build 2016 project!
-We will walk you through a complete project where we will share coordinate systems between devices and create a shared experience that allows us to take part in a shared holographic world.
+Set up a complete project with coordinate systems shared between HoloLens devices, allowing users to take part in a shared holographic world.

-In our //Build 2017 project, we demonstrate building an app that leverages the unique strengths of HoloLens and immersive headsets with a shared experience.
+In our //Build 2017 project, we demonstrate building an app that leverages the unique strengths of HoloLens and immersive (VR) headsets within a shared, cross-device experience.